tomasklaen/uosc/README.md

 - `wheel_up`, `wheel_down` - scroll menu
 - `pgup`, `pgdwn`, `home`, `end` - self explanatory

-You can also click on a faded parent menu to go back to it.
+Click on a faded parent menu to go back to it.

+Hold `shift` to activate menu item without closing the menu.

 **uosc** also provides various commands with useful features to bind your preferred keys to.
 See [Commands](#commands) section below.